estraughn/Threat-Intel/README.md

 ### Skills Learned

--Collected and analyzed open-source intelligence (OSINT) to identify potential threat actors and their tactics, techniques, and procedures (TTPs)
+- Collected and analyzed open-source intelligence (OSINT) to identify potential threat actors and their tactics, techniques, and procedures (TTPs)

--Examined multiple data sources, such as threat feeds, logs, and reports, to find patterns and connect indicators of compromise (IOCs)
+- Examined multiple data sources, such as threat feeds, logs, and reports, to find patterns and connect indicators of compromise (IOCs)

--Mapped threat actor behaviors to frameworks like MITRE ATT&CK to better understand their operational methodologies
+- Mapped threat actor behaviors to frameworks like MITRE ATT&CK to better understand their operational methodologies

--Compiled detailed and actionable threat profiles, including actor motives, resources, and historical activities, for stakeholders
+- Compiled detailed and actionable threat profiles, including actor motives, resources, and historical activities, for stakeholders

--Evaluated threat actor motivations, targeting patterns, and geopolitical influences to predict future attack vectors
+- Evaluated threat actor motivations, targeting patterns, and geopolitical influences to predict future attack vectors

--Stayed updated on the latest threat intelligence trends and adapted profiling techniques to align with evolving cyber threats
+- Stayed updated on the latest threat intelligence trends and adapted profiling techniques to align with evolving cyber threats